Pneumococcal polyvalent vaccine (Injection)

 - Muscle or joint pain

-- Pain, itching, redness, swelling, tenderness, or a lump where the shot was given
+- Pain, redness, swelling, or tenderness where the shot was given

 - Tiredness or weakness